hyunjoonbok/R-projects/README.md

 ## R-projects
-This Repository contains the portfolio and projects of data science projects.
+This Repo contains the portfolio and projects of data science projects.

 Presented in the form of either R Script (.R) or R markdown (.rmd).